 Raj started as a DNN executive in 2015 and went on to being project manager, managing director before serving as the Chair for 2018 tenure.
-Currently a member of the BoD, Raj has been a strong pillar in spreading debate movement in Nepal.
+Raj has been a strong pillar in spreading debate movement in Nepal.
 He started debating in 2014 and has achieved a major height in the community as a debater, trainer and adjudicator.

 He got trained as a debater from KMC SamYuBa and Tarkashala (Batch II).
 As an adjudicator, his first tournament was MahaKumbha 2014.
 Though he used to train debaters from St. Xavier’s College very early, he formally initiated his career as a trainer from the very first KoseDhunga.
 After being trained as a debater, he has debated in various national and international platforms.
 He was one of the finalists in KMC SamYuBa debates and got to debate in Dabali, Basantapur on the occasion of National Heritage Day.